Primordial high energy neutrinos: theoretical/observational constraints and sharp spectral features: Types of processes and associated sharp spectral features

 where $(1+z_\text{inj})=E_{\text{inj}}/E_\nu$.
 This equation is valid independently of when the decay occurs, before or after the matter-radiation equality time, but as for the 2-body decay case, it will lead to different spectra in each case due to the different dependence of $H_\text{inj}$ and $t_\text{inj}$ in redshift.
 In the case of a decay within radiation dominated era, the integral can be expressed in terms of the error function as:

-Fig.~\ref{fig:neutrino_flux} shows the spectrum this gives.
-Proceeding as for the 2-body decay, we get a transcendental equation for the energy at the maximum and a closed form solution for the mean energy\footnote{$\erf(x)\to 1$ for $x\gtrsim 2$ which is verified in the case of a decay in the radiation era, i.e. $\tau_P \ll t_r$, so that the mean energy reduces to this simpler expression.}
+Figure~\ref{fig:neutrino_flux} shows the spectrum this gives.
+Proceeding as for the 2-body decay, we get a transcendental equation for the energy at the maximum and a closed form solution for the mean energy

 If the decay occurs at $a\ll 1$, which is the case for a decay during the radiation era, the transcendental equation simplifies (as $E_\nu^{\text{max}} \ll m_P/2$), so that we can expand it at second order in $E_\nu^{\text{max}}/m_P$ and obtain: